saltmade/citylights.vim/README.md

 ### Terminal Colors
 Terminals often allow the user to set the first 16 ANSI colors as they like, but restrict the other 17-256 to an existing palette.
-Neovim's terminal library (libvterm) is such a library, which is why we set only those 16 colors.
+Neovim's terminal library (libvterm) is such a emulator, which is why we set only those 16 colors.
 This is further complicated by [how neovim handles true colors](https://github.com/vim/vim/issues/2353).
 This [article on 16 color setups](https://jeffkreeftmeijer.com/vim-16-color/) has a chart that helps a ton